suprachakra/Ride-Sharing-Ecosystem/README.md

 - Compliance Dashboard (“ops/compliance_dashboard”) for live alerts, driver doc status.
 If repeated compliance alerts occur, escalate and fix immediately.
 - Support Playbook (“ops/support_playbook.pdf”) for standardized responses.
 If certain queries keep recurring, update playbook or improve UI messaging next increment.

+**In-Cab Surveillance & RTA Regulations:**
+All rides must comply with real-time camera/GPS feed requirements mandated by regulatory.
+For pooled rides:
+- If a camera malfunctions mid-trip, the system restricts new pickups to safeguard passenger safety and maintain compliance.
+- If repeated camera failures occur, the driver reverts to private-only mode until resolved.

 ---
 ### 13. Risk Management & Trade-Offs